markballew/eliza-error/docs/docs/core/actions.md

 - **validate**: Determines if the action can be executed
 - **handler**: Implements the action's behavior
 - **examples**: Demonstrates proper usage patterns
-- **suppressInitialMessage**: When true, suppresses the initial response message before processing the action.
-Useful for actions that generate their own responses (like image generation)

 ---